WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-examples.md

 ## Introductory sentences

-In most cases, introduce a code example with an introductory sentence that initiates the list that follows.
-If the heading of the content explains what the list is about, and no additional context is required, then don't include an introductory statement.
+In most cases, introduce a code example with an introductory sentence that initiates the example that follows.
+If the heading of the content explains what the code example is about, and no additional context is required, then don't include an introductory statement.
 You can introduce a code example with an imperative statement.

 The introductory sentence can end with a colon or a period.
-Use a period if the introductory content is extended, and a colon if the introductory statement is shorter and immediately precedes the list.
+Use a period if the introductory content is extended, and a colon if the introductory statement is shorter and immediately precedes the code example.
 The text preceding the colon must distinctly stand alone as a complete sentence.
 That is, don't introduce a code example with a partial statement.

 **Examples**